Violence Reduction Units (VRUs)

 The Office of the Police and Crime Commissioner (OPCC) was awarded £1.16 million funding from the Home Office in 2019 to introduce Violence Reduction Units (VRUs) across the Avon and Somerset area.

-The PCC decided to allocate VRU funding to five local authority areas within Avon and Somerset so that opportunities for prevention and early intervention can be identified and given a local response.
+The OPCC devolved the funding to the five local authority areas within Avon and Somerset to ensure that opportunities for prevention of serious violence and early intervention were considered and delivered at a local level.

 - South Gloucestershire

 - Bath and North East Somerset

 - North Somerset